COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Company

-Bear mattresses come with a 120-night trial period, a lifetime warranty, and free shipping and returns.
-Bear is made in the USA, with factories in Illinois, Mississippi, and California.
+Bear mattresses come with a 120-night trial period, a lifetime warranty, free shipping, and free returns.
+Bear is made in the USA.

 This is a great range of firmnesses and really helps to increase the odds that there will be an Elite Hybrid for almost every sleeper.